OfficeDev/Microsoft-Teams-Samples/samples/bot-release-management/csharp/README.md

 ```bash
 # ngrok http -host-header=rewrite 3978
 ```
-2) Once started you should see URL  `https://41ed-abcd-e125.ngrok.io`.
+2) Once started you should see ngrok URL like `https://xxxxx-xxx-e125.ngrok.io`.
 Copy it, this is your baseUrl that will used as endpoint for Azure bot and webhook.

 ### 3. Setup for code
 - Clone the repository